Welcome everybody to the Reception section of the website.

 RM- Miss Moran

-Learning Support Assistants: Miss Bashir (Mr Bilington), Miss Addy (Miss Moran), Miss Jakobowska (Ms Singleton), Mrs Taylor (Ms Singleton on a Friday), Mrs Bell (The Willow), Mrs Phillingham (Speech and Language)
+Learning Support Assistants: Mrs Lindan (Mr Bilington/Mrs Bruce), Mrs Wilkowska (Miss Moran), Miss Jakobowska (Miss Willetts), Mrs Taylor, Mrs Phillingham (Speech and Language) Miss Nuper

 Assistant Headteacher: Miss Moran

-We provide a varied and creative curriculum, which engages our children, and by promoting excellent behaviour, we aim to enthuse in all our children a desire to learn, as well as care for and respect each other.
+Our curriculum has been designed to be broad and balanced.
+The children engage in independent learning opportunities as well as adult guided group work, and by promoting excellent behaviour, we aim to enthuse in all our children a desire to learn, as well as care for and respect each other.

 Whatever the needs of your child or special interests they have, we aim to ensure your child thrives at Lark Hill Community Primary School.
 We want the children here to have memorable experiences, build on what they know and can do and help them to become confident, lifelong learners.